I came home one day and it was all gone.

 I kept questioning my possessions and getting rid of more and more stuff.
 A carload of clothes here, a piece of furniture there, one thing at a time, donating the majority of it.

 I came home one day last week, walked in, and realized that I didn’t own much stuff anymore.
 I realized I could have less stuff and still be happy, still live a meaningful life.

 I will continue to question my stuff.
 Do I need this couch even though I rarely sit on it?
 Do I need these jeans when I have two other pairs?
 Do I need this watch when my phone has a clock on it?
 Do I need this, this, or that?

-I don’t think physical posessions are inherently evil or wrong or pernicious.
-I just think we give too much meaning to our stuff, stuff that doesn’t really matter at all.
-Every dollar we spend on stuff is a dollar we have to work for, which takes our time away from us.
+No, I don’t think physical possessions are inherently evil or wrong; I just think we give too much meaning to our stuff—the stuff that doesn’t matter.
+Every dollar we spend is a dollar we have to work for, which takes our time away from us.
 Our precious time.
 Our time is our freedom.
-Thus our stuff has the potential to rob us of our freedom.
+Thus, our stuff has the potential to rob us of our freedom.

 So maybe I was robbed.

 No more, though.